Bosma Arhinia Microphthalmia SyndromeSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered SMCHD1 gene in each cell is sufficient to cause the disorder.

-Alexandra Gurzau practices in Melbourne, Australia.
+Alexandra Gurzau practices practicing medicine in Melbourne, Australia.
 Ms. Gurzau is rated as an Elite expert by MediFind in the treatment of Bosma Arhinia Microphthalmia Syndrome.
-Her top areas of expertise are Bosma Arhinia Microphthalmia Syndrome, Choanal Atresia, Microphthalmia, and Facioscapulohumeral Muscular Dystrophy (FSHD).
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Bosma Arhinia Microphthalmia Syndrome, Choanal Atresia, Microphthalmia, and Facioscapulohumeral Muscular Dystrophy (FSHD).

 Published Date: July 01, 2017